 The app has a 3D globe where the kids can make a flight, discover wonderful phenomena across the planet, learn about different countries, people and cultures and test their knowledge via fun quizzes and puzzles.
 The app has great hand-drawn illustrations and high-quality stock photos to add to the experience.

 5. Lightbot: Code Hour– coding made easy

 Ratings: Google Play Store: 4.5, App Store: 4.2

-Programming is a skill that is going to continue being in high-demand for years to come.
-Parents across the globe are more conscious about developing the programming skills in their kids, the sooner the better.
-In reality, more than the language and the syntax, good coding comes from good logic.
-LightBot Code hour app makes coding fun and interesting, helping kids between k-12 develop problem-solving skills and create codes using commands, procedures, loops, and conditionals.
+Programming is a skill that is going to continue being in high demand for years to come.
+Parents across the globe are more conscious about developing programming skills in their kids; the sooner the better.
+In reality, more than the language and the syntax, good coding comes from sound logic.
+LightBot Code hour app makes coding fun and interesting, helping kids between K 12 develop problem-solving skills and create codes using commands, procedures, loops, and conditionals.

 Available in several languages such as English, French, Russian, Brazilian Portuguese, Spanish, Traditional Chinese, Simplified Chinese, Norwegian, Slovenian, Romanian, Indonesian, German, Polish, Danish, Croatian, Dutch, Slovak, Czech, Greek, Italian, Japanese, Korean, Malay, Thai, Hindi, Swedish, Finnish and Hungarian, Lightbot Code Hour is essentially a fun game that teaches your kids the basics of coding without overwhelming them.